-EVALUATIVE-What change was made to the Louisiana constitution in 1921?
+EVALUATIVE-What change was made to the 1921 Louisiana constitution?
 What was a result of this change?
 (8.12.h, 8.12.i)

-" In 1921, the Louisiana constitution was amended to eliminate the poll tax, which allowed greater numbers of Louisianans to vote.
+" The 1921 Louisiana's constitution was amended to eliminate the poll tax, which allowed greater numbers of Louisianans to vote.